neirrek/MarsHarvester/README.md

             Harvesting stops at this page (default is last page when this option is missing)

+            This option may occur a maximum of 1 times

             This options value must fall in the following range: value >= 1

         --threads <downloadThreadsNumber>
             Number of threads to download the images (default is 4 when this option is missing)

+            This option may occur a maximum of 1 times

             This options value must fall in the following range: value >= 1
 ```